andgineer/TRegExpr/docs/regular_expressions.rst

 The main purpose of recursion is to match balanced constructs or nested constructs.
 The generic regex is ``b(?:m|(?R))*e`` where "b" is what begins the construct, "m" is what can occur in the middle of the construct, and "e" is what occurs at the end of the construct.

+If what may appear in the middle of the balanced construct may also appear on its own without the beginning and ending parts then the generic regex is ``b(?R)*e|m``.

 Afterword
 ---------